Framework opens preorders for $1,000 repairable and upgradeable laptop

 In addition to releasing new upgrade modules regularly and ensuring replacement parts are available, the company is opening up the ecosystem to enable a community of partners to build and sell compatible modules through the Framework Marketplace.

-“What we’ve done is built a product that is as then and light and powerful and performant as the notebooks that consumers are buying today,” Patel said.
+“What we’ve done is built a product that is as thin and light and powerful and performant as the notebooks that consumers are buying today,” Patel said.
 “But every part of it is replaceable by the end user, whether that’s to repair something or replace a battery, which will just inherently wear out after years of use, or even upgrade and replace the entire mainboard and move to new CPU generation to get more performance.”

 Most consumer electronics devices are disposable one-offs by design.
 But the single best way to reduce the environmental impact of electronics is to make them last longer, Patel said.